theborakompanioni/azure-docs.de-de/articles/sql-data-warehouse/sql-data-warehouse-develop-loops.md

 <!--Every topic should have next steps and links to the next logical set of content to keep the customer engaged-->

 ## Nächste Schritte
-Weitere Hinweise zur Entwicklung finden Sie in der [Entwicklungsübersicht][].
+Weitere Hinweise zur Entwicklung finden Sie in der [Entwicklungsübersicht][Entwicklungsübersicht].

 <!--Image references-->